bernicecpz/Unofficial_Tembusu_Page/README.md

 # The Unofficial Tembusu Page
+01 August 2017: Include safeguard for user profile in the case where an user profile is not created successfully during user creation.
 Beyond Milestone 3: Attempting to resolve bugs within codes.
 23 July 2017: Implementation of permissions for events, including tweaks to design and loading processes.
 17 July 2017: Integration of 2 main features, dashboard + search function.